Stephen Colbert: Awards and honors

 After the Saginaw Spirit defeated the Oshawa Generals in Ontario Junior League Hockey, Oshawa Mayor John Gray declared March 20, 2007 (the mayor's own birthday), Stephen Colbert Day, honoring a previous bet with Stephen.
-At the event, Mayor Gray referred to the publicity the bet brought the city, remarking, "This is the way to lose a bet".
+At the event, Gray referred to the publicity the bet brought the city, remarking, "This is the way to lose a bet".
 Colbert was honored for the Gutsiest Move on the Spike TV Guys' Choice Awards on June 13, 2007, for his performance at the 2006 White House Correspondents' Association Dinner.
 In August 2007, Virgin America named an airplane, "Air Colbert", in his honor.
 On October 28, 2007, Colbert received the key to the city of Columbia, South Carolina, from Mayor Bob Coble.

 On December 20, 2007, Colbert was named Celebrity of the Year by The Associated Press.
-On April 2, 2008, he received a Peabody Award for The Colbert Report, saying in response, "I proudly accept this award and begrudgingly forgive the Peabody Committee for taking three years to recognize greatness".
+On April 2, 2008, he received a Peabody Award for The Colbert Report, saying, "I proudly accept this award and begrudgingly forgive the Peabody Committee for taking three years to recognize greatness".
 In 2008, Colbert won the Emmy Award for writing again, this time as a writer for The Colbert Report.
 Colbert delivered the Class Day address to the graduating class of Princeton University on June 2, 2008, and accepted the Class of 2008 Understandable Vanity Award, consisting of a sketch of Colbert and a mirror.
 He also has been announced as the Person of the Year for the 12th annual Webby Awards.

 In January 2010, Colbert received the Grammy Award for Best Comedy Album for his album A Colbert Christmas: The Greatest Gift of All!.
 He also announced the nominees for Song of the Year while toting a pre-released Apple iPad.
 Colbert was the 2011 commencement speaker for Northwestern University, and received an honorary degree.
 In 2013, Colbert again won the Emmy award for writing for The Colbert Report.
 In 2014, Colbert won the 2014 Best Spoken Word Album for his audiobook America Again: Re-becoming The Greatness We Never Weren't.

-In January 2013, Rolling Stone placed him at number 2 in their "The 50 Funniest People Now" list.
+In January 2013, Rolling Stone named him number 2 in their "The 50 Funniest People Now" list.
 In December 2014, Paste named his Twitter one of "The 75 Best Twitter Accounts of 2014" ranking it at number 7.
 Colbert received an honorary degree from Wake Forest University as the 2015 commencement speaker.

 In 2015, Colbert was awarded the third highest honor within the Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the U.S. Army community.

-In 2017 and 2018, Colbert was named one of "The 35 Most Powerful People in New York Media" by The Hollywood Reporter.
+In 2017, 2018, 2019, and 2022 Colbert was named one of "The 35 Most Powerful People in New York Media" by The Hollywood Reporter.
 He was chosen as one of GQ's "Men of the Year" for its December 2017 issue.
 Colbert was placed at number 32 in Vanity Fair's "2018 New Establishment List".
 Other placements in earlier lists include number 40 in 2017 and number 28 in 2011.

-In May 2021, Colbert received an honorary Doctor of Humane Letters degree from Yale University.